endlessm/eos-idp/README.md

 To update dependencies, make the appropriate changes to `Pipfile` and run `pipenv lock`.
 For deployment convenience, a `requirements.txt` file is maintained.
 This is generated from the versions in the `Pipfile.lock` file.
-When updating dependencies, run `pipenv lock -r > requirements.txt`.
+When updating dependencies, run `pipenv requirements > requirements.txt`.

 [pipenv]: https://pipenv.pypa.io/en/latest/